 One of the most crucial aspects of choosing the best spot for camping is getting familiar with existing laws, rules, and regulations related to the setting of camp in certain areas or locations within a particular locality.
-The point is that, even if you haven’t seen the potential camp site yet, you already have an idea of where you’re generally heading.
+The point is that, even if you haven’t seen the potential campsite yet, you already have an idea of where you’re generally heading.
 National parks, state parks, and even BLM land as well as other similar locations, have their own rules that need to be complied with.
 Many of these will also require permits.
-As such, even before you start packing up for your camping trip make sure you understand the legal requirements for camping in the area where you intend to stay.
+As such, even before you start packing your blow up tent for your camping trip make sure you understand the legal requirements for camping in the area where you intend to stay.

-Once you’ve picked a spot that’s relatively flat to pitch a tent, you might want to consider the shade.
-It really isn’t necessary that you have cover throughout the day.
+Once you’ve picked a spot that’s relatively flat to pitch a backpacking tent, you might want to consider the shade.
+It really isn’t necessary that you have coverage throughout the day.
 What you need is ample shade for your camping chairs or hammocks especially in the morning as waking up to the blazing hot sun is never a fun way to start your day in the wild.
 Morning cover is important.